Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.MicrosoftTeamsAndroid/MicrosoftTeamsAndroidMeetingsCommand .md

 ## Example

-This simple script opens an microsoft teams application instance in the connected android device and navigates to the meetings tab.
+This simple script opens an microsoft teams application instance in the connected android device and navigates to the meetings tab:

 ```G1ANT
 microsoftteamsandroid.open